devops-cmp/ansible-filebeat/README.md

 Role Variables
 --------------

-- version: filebeat version. (by default 6.5.4)
+- version: filebeat version. (by default 7.5.0).
-- log_tags: List of tags to be added to the logs (by default [])
+- pipelinematch: List of tags and list of paths to be parsed by filebeat.
+Wildcard is allowed.
 - elastic_hosts: List of elasticsearch ingress URLs.
 - bulk_max_size: Max number of logs to be sent at the same time. (by default 50)
-- paths: List of all the log paths to be sent.
-Wildcard is allowed.

 Dependencies
 ------------